Shorting in Speculative Markets: Proofs

 (b) Conversely, let $v\in C^{1,2}_{b}$ be a solution of the PDE~\eqref{eq:mainPDE} with terminal condition $f$ and define $\Phi_{i},\phi_{i}$ as in part~(i) of Theorem~\ref{th:PDE}.
 Then, the terminal condition $v(T,X(T))=f(X(T))$ is satisfied and $\Phi_{i}$ are optimal by Lemma~\ref{le:optPortfolio}.
 Since $v$ is a solution of the equivalent PDE~\eqref{eq:equivPDE} and $I_{*}$ of~\eqref{eq:defIstar} is a maximizer, we have that

 that is, the market clears.
 This shows that $v$ is an equilibrium price function.

 (c) Since (a) and (b) established a one-to-one correspondence between equilibria and solutions of the PDE~\eqref{eq:mainPDE} with terminal condition $f$, it remains to observe that the latter has a unique solution in $C^{1,2}_{b}$.
-Indeed, existence holds by \cite[Theorem~6.4.3, p.\,301]{Krylov.87}; the conditions in the cited theorem can be verified as in~\cite[Example~6.1.4, p.\,279]{Krylov.87}.
-Uniqueness holds by the comparison principle for parabolic PDEs; see \cite[Theorem~V.9.1, p.\,223]{FlemingSoner.06}. \end{proof}
+Indeed, existence holds by\footnote{The gist of this rather technical result is that a second-order parabolic PDE of HJB-type has a solution in $C^{1,2}_{b}$ as soon as the second-order term is uniformly parabolic and all coefficients and boundary conditions are sufficiently smooth and bounded.} \cite[Theorem~6.4.3, p.\,301]{Krylov.87}; the conditions in the cited theorem can be verified as in~\cite[Example~6.1.4, p.\,279]{Krylov.87}.